playportal-studio/PPSDK-Android/README.md

 ##### Configuration / Setup
 The following steps must be performed to enable push notifications:

+* Create a new project at Firebase (https://console.firebase.google.com/)
+* Recommended: Go through the tutorial steps for adding Firebase to Android app ("Get started by adding Firebase to your app")
-* Register your app with push notifications enabled at the Google Developer console.
-Download the FCM key and the google-services.json from the portal.
+* Register your app with push notifications enabled via the Google Developer console.
+* Download the FCM key (Project Settings -> Cloud Messaging -> Server key)
+* Download the google-services.json file from the portal.
 * Upload the FCM key into the playPORTAL studio portal under the app definition screen.
 * Add the google-services.json into your project's "app" directory (i.e. at the same level as your app src directory).